 There are several ways to cite resources.
 The citation style usually depends on the academic discipline involved.
 Consult with your instructor to determine what is required in your specific course.
 For example:

-- APA (American Psychological Association) is used in Education, Psychology, and Sciences.
+- APA (American Psychological Association) format is used in Social Sciences such as Education, Sociology, Political Science and Psychology.
+APA Style Guide for Common Reference Examples.

-- MLA (Modern Language Association) is used in the Humanities.
+- MLA (Modern Language Association) format is traditionally used in the Humanities.

 - Chicago/Turabian style is generally used in Business, History, and the Fine Arts.

-Purdue Online Writing Lab (OWL): The OWL is an excellent resource for in-text and end-of-paper citations; and sample annotated bibliographies.
+Purdue Online Writing Lab (OWL): The OWL is an excellent resource for in-text citations, end-of-paper references, and samples of annotated bibliographies.

 Citation management tools keep track of your research and generate citations.
 Even so, always double check your work - citation generator tools often lead to errors!